All Episodes

 We need a checklist every week.

-Okay, go on Russia's website.
+Okay, go on Rush's website.

 Here's what we can do this week to make it better for us because people don't know what to do.

-Well, the only honest thing an environmentalist ever said was think globally but act locally.
+Well, the only honest thing an environmentalist ever said was think globally, but act locally.

 They have infiltrated the grassroots, the lower offices, the statehouse races, the county commissions, the city councils.